(Arc-)connectedness for the space of $\mathbb{Z}^d$-actions by $C^2$ diffeomorphisms on 1-dimensional manifolds: On the asymptotic variation and Mather invariant

-For every $C^2$ diffeomorphism $f$ of $[0,1)$ with no fixed point in the interior, George Szekeres has built in \cite{szekeres} a $C^1$ \emph{generating vector field}, that is, a vector field for which $f$ is the time-$1$ map of its flow.
-In the Appendix of this work, we carry out a non straightforward extension of this classical construction to $C^{1+\mathrm{bv}}$ diffeomorphisms and study its continuity properties.
+For every $C^2$ diffeomorphism $f$ of $[0,1)$ with no fixed point in the interior, George Szekeres has built in \cite{szekeres} a $C^1$ \emph{generating vector field}, that is, a complete vector field for which $f$ is the time-$1$ map of its flow.
+In the Appendix I of this work, we carry out a non straightforward extension of this classical construction to $C^{1+\mathrm{bv}}$ diffeomorphisms and study its continuity properties.

-\textbf{Warning.} In order to reduce the amount of notations, in what follows we will often confuse a vector field $\X$ on an interval $I$ of $\R$ with the \emph{function} $dx(\X)$, where $x$ denotes the coordinate on $\R$.
+\textbf{Warning.} In order to reduce the amount of notation, in what follows we will often identify a vector field $\X$ on an interval $I$ of $\R$ with the \emph{function} $dx(\X)$, where $x$ denotes the coordinate on $\R$.
 With this abuse, given a diffeomorphism $h$, the pushforward $h_*\X$ will become the function $(Dh \times \X)\circ h^{-1}$, and the pull-back $h^*\X$ the function $\frac{\X\circ h}{Dh}$.

 With the extension of Szekeres' vector fields at hand, we can proceed to extend the definition of the \emph{Mather invariant} to interval diffeomorphisms of regularity lower than $C^2$ along the classical lines.
 Namely, we let $\Diff^{2,\Delta}_+ ([0,1])$ (resp. $\Diff^{1+\mathrm{bv},\Delta}_+ ([0,1])$, $\Diff^{1+\mathrm{ac}, \Delta}_+([0,1])$) be the set of $C^2$ (resp. $C^{1+\mathrm{bv}}$, $C^{1+\mathrm{ac}}$) diffeomorphisms of the interval with no fixed point in the interior.
 (The letter $\Delta$ stands for the latter condition.)
 For $f\in \Diff^{1+\mathrm{bv},\Delta}_+ ([0,1])$, let $\X$ and $\Y$ be the left and right vector fields of $f$, respectively.
 (The former arises by seeing $f$ as a diffeomorphism of $[0,1)$, and the latter as a diffeomorphism of $(0,1]$.)
 Together with them comes a {\em Mather diffeomorphism} $M_f := P_{\Y} \circ P_{\X}^{-1}$, where $P_{\X}$ (resp. $P_{\Y}$) is the $C^{1+\mathrm{bv}}$ diffeomorphism from $(0,1)$ to $\R$ induced by $\X$ (resp. $\Y$) sending some fundamental interval $[a,f(a)]$ of $f$ to $[0,1]$.
 In concrete terms,